Contact Us

 • With a few key exceptions, we currently prefer to limit the bulk of our stock market exposure to developed economies.

 At the time of this update, we are slightly 'overweight' stock markets/shares.
 This means that we have deviated for tactical reasons from our asset allocation framework - a way of dividing investments across different types of assets.
-As a result, our multi asset strategies currently hold a relatively larger proportion of investments in bonds versus our long-term average.
+As a result, our multi asset strategies currently hold a relatively larger proportion of investments in shares versus our long-term average.

 • We have slightly shifted the balance of assets held in our multi asset strategies, which has resulted in our strategies holding slightly less in bond market investments than at the time of our last Investment Views update.